Teachers

 At XYNTARAKI LANGUAGE SCHOOL we take the proper education of our students very seriously.
 For this reason, our professors are all with a university degree, even with postgraduate studies in Didactics.
 In addition, some are examiners at institutions such as the British Council and the Hellenic American Union, with extensive experience in language tests.

-Hara Xintaraki
+Hara Xyntaraki

 She has been teaching English and Spanish for 20 years , with a BA in Applied Languages and Translation , from Portsmouth University, a Diploma in Teaching English as a Second / Foreign Language (TESL / TEFL) , from Saint Michael’s College USA.